rougin/dexterity/README.md

 }
 ```

-If the logic for the `create` method is not defined, it will throw a `LogicError`.
+If the required logic for the `create` method is not defined, it will throw a `LogicError`.

 ### `delete` method